-Saturday Partly cloudy.
-Slight (30%) chance of a shower in the afternoon and evening.
-Light winds becoming SW 15 to 20 km/h in the morning then turning S/SE 15 to 25 km/h during the afternoon.
+Thursday Becoming cloudy.
+Medium (40%) chance of showers in the north in the late afternoon and evening.
+Near zero chance of rain elsewhere.
+Light winds becoming SE/SW 15 to 20 km/h in the early afternoon then tending E/SE in the late afternoon.
+High.

 - observations list type

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|

 Farm Management Deposits changes will give farmers chance to help themselves, once they have cash to spare

 The Federal Government has introduced legislation to overhaul the Farm Management Deposits scheme, which it says will help farmers to help themselves.

 Perth has recorded its fourth consecutive day of temperatures above 40 degrees Celsius, equalling a record that has stood for more than 80 years, as a heatwave continues to grip the city.

 The first ten days of February have set a new record for Hobart with each day breaking the 21 degree mark, although a series of fronts on the forecast will bring a cooler change.